wvchallenges/se-challenge-expenses/README.markdown

     3. **Testing**: Initially I wanted to use `pytest` to do some basic testing on the csv parsing and model generation results, and the server response, but I did not have enough time available.

-    4. **Templates**: I started building a web interface, but ultimately resorted to a vintage curl-powered, terminal-based solution due to the little time available, but I hear that's all the rage.
+    4. **Templates**: I started building a web interface, but ultimately resorted to a vintage terminal-based solution due to the little time available, but I hear that's all the rage anyway.

 # Wave Software Development Challenge